 The Project Finance Law Review: Tax-equity Financing

-The US government subsidises the cost of many renewable power projects with federal income tax benefits.
-These subsidies primarily include tax credits and the ability to write off the cost of a project on an accelerated basis.
-There are two general classes of tax credits available for renewable projects: investment tax credits and production tax credits.
+The US government subsidises the cost of many renewable energy projects with federal income tax benefits.
+These subsidies include tax credits and the ability to write off the cost of a project on an accelerated basis.
+There are two general classes of tax credits available for renewable energy projects: investment tax credits and production tax credits.
 The type of credit available for any particular project largely depends on the technology involved.

 One major structural limitation of the US tax subsidy regime for renewables is that the tax benefits are useless to someone who does not owe taxes.
-Further, special rules make it harder for wealthy individuals, S corporations and closely held C corporations (i.e., a corporation in which five or fewer individuals own more than half of the value of the stock) to claim tax credits and accelerated depreciation.11
+Further, special rules make it harder for wealthy individuals, S corporations and closely held C corporations (i.e., a corporation in which five or fewer individuals own more than half of the value of the stock) to claim tax credits and accelerated depreciation.16

-Developers are rarely able to make efficient use of tax benefits, so they enter into what is effectively a bartering transaction with a tax-efficient investor (called a 'tax-equity investor') to whom the developer will allocate nearly all of the tax benefits in exchange for cash capital contributions for the project.
+Developers are rarely able to make efficient use of tax benefits, so they enter into what is effectively a bartering transaction with a tax-efficient investor (called a tax-equity investor) to whom the developer will allocate nearly all of the tax benefits in exchange for cash capital contributions for the project.

 i Partnership flip